b65t/dotfiles/README.md

 </div>

 >   [!Caution]
->   I made these dotfiles for myself in the way i likeو I WOULD NOT SUGGEST YOU TO USE THEM
+>   I made these dotfiles for myself in the way i like, I WOULD NOT SUGGEST YOU TO USE THEM

 just an hyprland dotfiles